 Over the years Maine has had many great players qualify for USGA Championship events, the most competitive amateur tournaments offered in the country.
 The tournaments are played at some of the greatest golf courses in the world, and even better, most are open to amateur golfers that meet certain handicap restrictions, meaning you too can peg it up in some of these great tournaments.

-While that is the only qualifier that Maine will host this year, there are numerous qualifying sites around New England that are hosted by the state associations just like the MSGA.
+There are numerous qualifying sites around New England that are hosted by the state associations just like the MSGA.
 Our friends at Mass Golf have compiled a list of all qualifiers around New England for USGA Championship events.
 Your chance to shine on the national stage starts at one of these qualifiers held right here in the Northeast!